 Everybody thinks hard work is hard.

-But hard work isn't hard if you are passionate about it.
+But hard work isn't hard if you are passionate about it and inspired to do it.
 On the flip side of that, even easy work is hard when you hate what you are doing.

 How do I know?

 Just a few months ago, I started hating what I was doing.
 Fifty hours of zoom calls a week.
 I would speak on average, and was needed, for maybe five minutes of each hour of meeting.
 Imagine being on fifty hours of calls a week, and you are needed for fifty minutes out of the fifty hours!
 On paper that level of effort sounds easy, but it became excruciating.
 Spending that much time on synchronous calls, unable to do anything else, will drain any human.